 - We collect the email addresses of those who communicate with us by email.
 Inquiries may be forwarded to the appropriate Foundation department for response and may be entered into our constituent database.
 If your name is entered into the database, we may contact you (see (1) above).

-Unless required by law, your personally identifiable information will not be shared, sold, or released to any organization or business entity other than those affiliated with or working in conjunction with the Foundation.
+Unless required in our founding legislation or by law, your personal information will not be shared, sold, or released to any organization or business entity other than those affiliated with or working in conjunction with the Foundation.
 We use the following third parties to provide you with the following services:

 You Control Your Data

 We respect your privacy and allow you to restrict internal and external sharing of your personal information.
 We recognize that you may wish to limit the ways in which we contact you and we offer the following options:

 - Do not contact me by telephone.

 - Do not contact me by postal mail.